fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

 ### Note

-Each chapter in this book comes with a pipeline that is implemented in a Jupyter Notebook on the official GitHub repository of this book, and as such, it is highly recommended that you install Jupyter Notebook on your local machine.
+Each chapter in this course comes with a pipeline that is implemented in a Jupyter Notebook on the official GitHub repository of this course, and as such, it is highly recommended that you install Jupyter Notebook on your local machine.